kismetwireless/kismet-web-docs/content/en/docs/readme/datasources/wifi-linux.md

 Linux Wi-Fi was the first capture type Kismet was created for, and is most likely the main data source.

-The Linux Wi-Fi source captures from network interfaces in monitor mode
+The Linux Wi-Fi source captures from network interfaces in monitor mode which is a semi-standard method for capturing raw 802.11 layer packets from a Wi-Fi card.

 The Linux Wi-Fi data source handles capturing from Wi-Fi interfaces using the two most recent Linux standards:  The new netlink/mac80211 standard present since approximately 2007, and the legacy ioctl-based IW extensions system present since approximately 2002.